 A research interview with Pia Palme on composing-performing in May 2019 in Vienna

-In the framework of her research projecton women* composer-performers at FAU Erlangen-Nürnberg Irene Lehmann interviewed Palme on her artist biography, the challenges of being a women composer and the interrelation of this situation with the field of artistic research.
-Christina Lessiak participated in the talk.
+In the framework of her research project on women* composer-performers at FAU Erlangen-Nürnberg, Irene Lehmann interviewed Palme on her artist biography, on the challenges of being a woman and composer, and on how this situation interrelates with the field of artistic research.
+Christina Lessiak also participated in the conversation.

 In November 2019, Palme’s music theatre piece Mattetoline premiered at the Off-theatre in Vienna, followed by a presentation at the Theater im Palais, Graz.
-As part of her investigation, Lehmann explored on how to research a rehearsal situation, in aiming to approximate a production process of a composed-performed music theatre.
-Christina Lessiak was in different ways a part of the production team as well, contributing in different ways—as a technical advisor, lighting assistant, coordinator, and observer.
+As part of her investigation, Lehmann explored on how to research a rehearsal situation.
+Her aim was to approximate a production process of a composed-performed music theatre.
+Christina Lessiak was part of the production team as well, contributing in different ways—as a technical advisor, lighting assistant, coordinator, and observer.
 Lehmann and Palme discussed questions of staging.

-A series of interviews with composers from the Composing Women Program of Sydney University
+A series of interviews with composers from the Composing Women Programme of the University of Sydney

-Joining together from their different backgrounds, the musicologist Christina Lessiak, the composer Pia Palme, and the theatre scholar Lehmann conducted long interviews with the participants of the Composing Women Programme of the University of Sydney, and with the programme director and composer Liza Lim, one of the mentors of the program in June and July 2020.
-The composers Peggy Polias, Bree van Reyk, Giorgia Scott and Josephine Macken had just composed and staged an evening of chamber operas at the Sydney chamber opera, when the pandemic lockdown set in.
-In these talks, the participants discussed biographical challenges and the possibilities of being a women composer, music theatrical aspects and the pandemic situations across the world.
+Joining together from their different backgrounds, the musicologist Christina Lessiak, the composer Pia Palme, and the theatre scholar Lehmann conducted long interviews with the participants of the Composing Women Programme of the University of Sydney, and with the programme director and composer Liza Lim, in June and July 2020.
+The composers Peggy Polias, Bree van Reyk, Giorgia Scott, and Josephine Macken had just finished and staged an evening of short operas at the Sydney Chamber Opera, when the pandemic lockdown set in.
+In these talks, the participants discussed biographical challenges and the possibilities of being a woman composer, as well as aspects of music theatre and the pandemic situations across the world.

 Wechselwirkung – a music theatre piece

-Within the production of the music theatre piece Wechselwirkung in November 2020, Palme, Lessiak and Lehmann were active as researchers and producers in their different backgrounds and capacities.
+Within the production process of the music theatre piece Wechselwirkung in November 2020, Palme, Lessiak and Lehmann were active as collaborative researchers and producers, bringing in different backgrounds and capacities.
 They were part of a larger collaborative team of five artists/researchers that included the choreographer and dancer Paola Bianchi and the singer and soloist Juliet Fraser.

 Fragility of Sounds – a conference, a lecture series, a music collection, and a book project